Hi, I'm Hannah

 Beyond the office

 Outside of my private practice, I'm involved with the community in various ways.
-I have been an adjunct professor in a graduate counseling program, where I taught courses on diagnosis and group therapy.
+I am an adjunct professor in a graduate counseling program, where I teach a variety of courses including diagnosis and group therapy.
 I am a part of a group practice called Second Growth Counseling, a counseling community creating social impact through therapeutic experiences.
+We develop creative partnerships with non-profits and organizations to meet their mental health needs.
 I spend most of my Friday nights facilitating therapeutic groups for women who experience marginalization due to houselessness, domestic violence, sex work, and addiction.
 I'm always curious about ways to think outside the box when it comes to mental health & wellness.